iagocalazans/iagocalazans/README.md

 - 🔭 I’m currently working at [Kognita.ai](https://kognita.ai/) as Tech Lead

-- 🌱 I’m currently learning **Deno & Rust**

-- 📚 I’m always studying more for **Node.js, TypeScript, JavaScript and NestJS**
+- 📚 I’m always studying more for **Node.js, TypeScript, JavaScript, Patterns, Clean Code and NestJS**

-- 👨‍💻 All of me are available at [https://iagocalazans.github.io/](https://iagocalazans.github.io/)
+- 👨‍💻 All of me are available at [https://thenodejs.engineer](https://thenodejs.engineer)

-- 💬 Ask me about **Node.js, TypeScript, JavaScript and NestJS**
+- 💬 Ask me about **Node.js, TypeScript, JavaScript, Patterns, and NestJS**

 - 📫 How to reach me **iago.calazans@gmail.com**